-Without thinking about it, whenever Autumn arrives, I kind of automatically begin making apple desserts and this maple apple cheesecake is a real winner.
+Without thinking about it, whenever Autumn arrives, I kind of automatically begin making apple desserts.
+This maple apple cheesecake, in particular is a real winner.

 You’ll find quite a few apple desserts on this site, from a terrific apple pie to a sour cream apple flan.
 It’s no surprise that when we decided to invite a few friends over for dinner a couple of nights ago that an apple dessert was on the cards.